Yield Curves

 And in return, you’d demand a higher interest rate.

-Now if yields on short duration bonds start to rise while yields on long duration bonds remain unchanged and they rise to a point where now both the short and the long duration yields are the same, that’s a flat yield curve.
-It does not make logical sense that that should ever happen but it does every once in a long while.
-The yield curve starts to flatten when the yield on a 10-year Treasury bond approaches that of a 2-year bond.
+Now if yields on short duration bonds rise while yields on long duration bonds remain unchanged and they rise to a point where now both the short and the long duration yields are the same, that is a flattish yield curve.
+It does not make logical sense that that should ever happen, but it does sometimes.

-But when the short duration bond yields rise to a point when now they are higher than the long duration ones, that is an inverted yield curve.
+But when the short duration bond yields rise to a point where now they are higher than the long duration ones, that is an inverted yield curve.

-But why would a yield curve flatten?
-Or invert?
+But that does not make sense.
+Why would a yield curve flatten or invert?

 But they only control the overnight rates that they charge banks for the use of the money.
 That duration is only a day so that is the shortest of the short end of the yield curve.